jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-immigrants.md

 {% endhighlight %}

 Now that we have the DataFrames set up we want to extract some useful information from the data.
-For the sake of simplicity, thoughout this we ignore the confidence intervals and use the stated estimates as true values.
-This loses a chunk of information which should be considered if any rigorous conclusions are to made from the data, however we are doing this as a fun exersise and out of interest.
+For the sake of simplicity, throughout this we ignore the confidence intervals and use the stated estimates as true values.
+This loses a chunk of information which should be considered if any rigorous conclusions are to made from the data, however we are doing this as a fun exercise and out of interest.

-For each year, the numbers of immigrants are converted into a percentage fo the total local population.
-Pandas allows appending a column by simply refering to it and assigning it a set of values.
+For each year, the numbers of immigrants are converted into a percentage of the total local population.
+Pandas allows appending a column by simply referring to it and assigning it a set of values.

 Using these percentages, we then compute the growth of the percentage of